Enter The PIEoneer Awards 2020

-You can enter up to three award categories by nominating your own or another organisation/project.
+You can enter up to three award categories by nominating your own or another organisation/initiative.
 There is no charge to enter.

-To enter the awards or to buy a ticket(s), you first need to register.
+To enter the awards or buy a ticket(s), you first need to register.

 Once you have registered, you will receive an email asking you to confirm your account by clicking on the link in the email.
 Once you have validated your account, you will be able to complete your entry or ticket booking.

-You can return at any point using your login details to amend or alter your entry or ticket booking.
-You can also save your entry as you go and complete it at a later date before the deadline.
+You can return at any point before the entry deadline using your login details to amend or alter your entry or ticket booking - simply save as you go.

 When completing your entry form(s), please be aware that formatting from Word won't transfer onto the online form.
 If you prefer to prepare your entry offline and then copy and paste your answers into the online form, we suggest you do this as plain text in e.g. TextEdit or Notepad.

 In order to submit your entry or booking once you're ready, remove any unwanted items from your basket and ensure you have completed all required fields.

 If you need help with anything, please email firstname.lastname@example.org or call Rachel on +44 7870 764675.

 This award is applicable to any type of accommodation provider who houses international students.
 The key to winning this award will be to demonstrate a pro-active effort to provide services that are specifically designed for or oriented to an international student audience.
 How do you ensure there is appropriate provision for international students from a range of nationalities and with varying needs?
 What considerations do you make for the social life of international students, how do you listen to students’ feedback and understand what they want?
 How do you prioritise student welfare, support student learning, or encourage cross-cultural integration?
 As accommodation is becoming as competitive and wide-ranging as the education sector it supports, we’re keen to honour those who can show high levels of international student satisfaction.